daheeahn/5th-final-project/README.md

+# Lecture Platform

+## Introduction

+This project is a web-based platform that allows teachers and students to manage and register for courses.
+Users can access various features based on their roles.

 ## Features

-- When you login as a 👩‍🏫teacher:
+### When logged in as a Teacher (👩‍🏫):

-  - create a new course
+- Create a new course
-  - check your courses
+- Check your courses
-  - terminate a course
+- Terminate a course

-- When you login as a 👩‍🎓student:
+### When logged in as a Student (👩‍🎓):

-  - check courses
+- Check courses
-  - register a course
+- Register for a course
-  - unregister a course
+- Unregister from a course

-## To-do
+## Installation and Running

-- [ ] add css to `login.view.php`
-- [ ] add css to `register.view.php`
-- [ ] add css to `student-main.view.php`
-- [ ] add css to `teacher-main.view.php`
-- [ ] add a feature that prevents registration if the course capacity is full

-## [For developer] Create user account in phpadmin

-1. Access localhost/phpmyadmin/
+1. **Set up Local Server**: Access `localhost/phpmyadmin/` to set up the database.
-2. Create a new user named 'tamwood' with the password '1234'
+2. **Create User Account**: Create a new user with the username 'tamwood' and password '1234'.
+3. **Install Required Packages**: Install the necessary PHP and MySQL packages for the project.
+4. **Run the Server**: Start the web server and access `public/index.php`.

+## Tech Stack

+- PHP
+- MySQL
+- HTML/CSS
+- Bootstrap